jessxwu/jessxwu.github.io/src/content/blog/2020-06-22-pixies-poem.md

 ---
 title: Pixie
 excerpt: A little poem about the Pixies.
 They used to be my favourite band.
 If you're a huge Pixies fan, you'll see it's littered with tons of references, stylistically, lyrically, maybe about them selling out... etcetera.
-I think I threw in a Smiths and Kyuss reference in too, just to round out some of my favourite bands.
-It's written in a style I don't typically adopt - silly and with inconsistent rhyme.
-I do typically write poetry but don’t incorporate rhyme this way.
-Non-edited.
-I wrote this, compelled by a Pixies song playing in the background when I had no idea what to do with this prompt.
 publishDate: 'Jun 22 2020'
 tags:
   - creative writing